AntennaPod/AntennaPod/CONTRIBUTING.md

 ```
 Please note that AntennaPod is no longer maintained until further notice.
+See #604 for details about the future.
 ```

 How to report a bug